AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 And this will only compute `double(increment(array[3]))` when this entry is accessed, not before, and only for this one!

-_Whereas using `array.map(increment).map(double)[3]` instead (without `lazy`) would have computed all the output values of the whole `array` sequence, and only once all values have been computed, extract the 4th one.
-What a was of computational time for all those other 999 values!_
+Whereas using `array.map(increment).map(double)[3]` instead (without `lazy`) would have computed all the output values of the whole `array` sequence first, and only once all values have been computed, extract the 4th one.
+But worse than that, **it would have iterated on the array twice**, one for each application of `map`!
+What a waste of computational time it would have been!

 ## Conclusion